 A prison visit

-Venerable Thubten Gyatso shares the experience of her first visit to a correctional facility.
+Venerable Thubten Gyatso shares the experience of his first visit to a correctional facility.

 The cleanliness of the grounds caught my attention next, including the well-manicured lawn and colorful gardens scattered about.
 I imagine it must be a huge relief from the many shades of gray of the prison buildings for the men to walk through rows of flowers.
 And for the few inmates who were allowed to garden, the joy of feeling the dirt in their hands and smelling the flowers and dark soil would be a welcome reprieve from the prison atmosphere.